ont-app/igraph/README.md

 deftype is a very lightweight implementation of IGraph.

 Its native representation is just Normal Form.
-Any hashable object can technically be provided for any _s_, _p_, or _o_, but best practice is to keep non-identifiers a the "o" level if you want to play easily with other IGraph implementations.
+Any hashable object can technically be provided for any _s_, _p_, or _o_, but be advised that other IGraph implementations often expect to keep non-identifiers a the "o" level.

 ```
 (require '[ont-app.igraph.graph :as g])